Workplace Violence Against Nurses

 A large body of research shows that exposure to workplace aggression and violence may severely impair healthcare workers’ mental health, including symptoms of post-traumatic stress disorder, depression, and burnout.”

-Even with this preliminary information and research, we still have a long way to go to show the full and far-reaching effects of workplace violence on nurses.
-Again, by being proactive and acting now, we as nurses can foster this research and bring to light the issues so they can be addressed.
+Even with this preliminary information and research, we still have a long way to go to show the complete and far-reaching effects of workplace violence on nurses.
+Again, by being proactive and acting now, we as nurses can foster this research and bring the issues to light.

 Ask yourself...